 There are different backgrounds and family traditions.

-Some families want more structure, some want less.
-There are children that want direction, while others don’t.
+Some families want more structure; some want less.
+Some children want direction, while others don’t.
 Some kids have learning challenges.
 Some children are prodigies.
 There are even kids that may be a mixture of the two!
 And just when you THINK you have everything together…your kiddos will change it up on you!

 None of us are perfect.
 So, let’s stop comparing ourselves to others.
-We all struggle, fall down, lose our tempers.
-We all need a helping hand.
-We all need understanding.
-We all need compassion, grace, and forgiveness.
+We all struggle, fall down, and lose our tempers.
+We all need a helping hand, we all need understanding, and we all need compassion, grace, and forgiveness.

 Can we agree to be a little kinder to ourselves as we parent and homeschool these wonderfully quirky kiddos of ours?